 Now we get to the really easy part of this solution.
-From here on in, the only cities that NFL players should stand in are those that have adopted the Kaepernick Clause and asked all of their active police force if they’re racist while hooked up to a polygraph machine.
-(Again, my six sample questions above could really kick off an interesting dialogue!)
+From here on in, the only cities NFL players should stand in are those that have adopted The Kaepernick Clause and asked all of their active police force if they’re racist while hooked up to polygraph machines.
+Again, my six sample questions above could really kick off an interesting dialogue.

-So if the Denver Police Department completes full testing of their force and gets rid of the bad apples, everyone stands for the anthem when they’re playing in Denver.
+So if the Denver Police Department completes full testing of their force and gets rid of the bad apples, everyone stands for the anthem when playing in Denver.
 New Orleans hasn’t adopted the policy yet?
-Take a knee when you’re playing in the Mercedes-Benz Superdome.
-And after a few years, if every city who has an NFL team has done the testing except for Pittsburgh, Los Angeles, Washington, Buffalo, Cincinnati, Seattle, and Chicago, guess which 7 cities players don’t stand for the anthem in?
-(And you really shouldn’t have to ask why I chose those cities as examples.)
+Take a knee when playing in the Mercedes-Benz Superdome.
+And after a few years, if every city who has an NFL team has done testing except for Pittsburgh, Los Angeles, Washington, Buffalo, Cincinnati, Seattle, and Chicago, guess which 7 cities players don’t stand up in?
+And you really shouldn’t have to ask why I chose those cities as examples.

-Just imagine if police departments started asking every recruit hooked up to a lie detector if they’ve ever said “ni&&er”, (when not singing along to N.W.A.)?
+Just imagine if police departments started asking every recruit hooked up to a lie detector if they’ve ever said the N-Word (when not singing along to N.W.A.)?
 Wouldn’t that question alone automatically get rid of half the racist cops out there?
-Or maybe the question would actually get rid of half the cops out there.
+Or maybe the question would actually get rid of half the cops in total.

 Polygraph Machines Aren’t Perfect

-So the major criticism of this idea is going to be that “lie detectors aren’t perfect” and that’s an absolutely valid criticism to have…because technically they aren’t “lie detector tests” they’re “polygraph tests” designed to record reactions to questions.
-It seems that experts agree that the results can be anywhere between 70 and 90 percent accurate, which of course leaves a lot of room for error.
-And in the same way that I don’t want bad cops staying on the force, I don’t want good cops getting the boot for registering a phantom fail during the test.
+So the major criticism of this idea is going to be “lie detectors aren’t perfect” and that’s an absolutely valid criticism to have, because technically they aren’t “lie detector tests”, they’re “polygraph tests” designed to record reactions.
+It seems experts agree results can be anywhere between 70 and 90 percent accurate, which of course leaves a lot of room for error.
+And in the same way I don’t want bad cops staying on the force, I don’t want good cops getting the boot for registering a phantom fail.

-Therefore, I say we give every member of the police force 10 chances to pass the Kaepernick Clause before they’re unceremoniously drummed out of the department.
-Now I can hear some of you screaming, “What about the microscopic number of innocent people that this will effect?” but your cries are falling on deaf ears.
-This new solution is for the greater good of the country – we can’t be concerned with a few casualties.
+Therefore, I say we give every cop 10 chances to pass The Kaepernick Clause before getting unceremoniously drummed out of the department.
+Now I can hear some screaming, “What about the microscopic number of innocent people this will effect?” but your cries are falling on deaf ears.
+This new solution is for the greater good of the country, we can’t be concerned with a few casualties.
 In fact, if you are against the Kaepernick Clause you are against truth, justice, and the American Way of Life.

 Blue Tests Matter

-Just think – if NCAA football teams adopted the same practice, almost every major police department in the country would be cleansed of biggots in no time.
+Just think, if NCAA football teams adopted the same practice, almost every major police department in the country would be cleansed of bigots in no time.
 Now that’s something we can all stand up for.
 Right?

-If you disagree with the solution that I outlined above, feel free to write your own article and send it to me and if it’s good I’ll share it on all of our platforms.
-And if this idea has already been published somewhere before, I haven’t seen it so send me the link and I will post it here giving credit.
-Are there any police departments in the U.S.A. that already have their own version of the Kaepernick Clause?
+If you disagree with the solution outlined above, feel free to write your own article and send it to me and if it’s good, I’ll share it on all our platforms.
+And if this idea has already been published somewhere before, I haven’t seen it, so send me the link and I will post it here giving credit.
+Are there any police departments in the USA already possessing their own version of The Kaepernick Clause?
 I couldn’t find any.

-But if this solution is new and you do agree with it, please Tweet and share this article with the hashtag #BlueTestsMatter, or whatever hashtag you feel to be appropriate.
-I’d love to see a day when cops have to pass a polygraph test that asks important questions to weed out the racists – those left on the force would enjoy a newfound respect from everyone in their community.
+However, if this solution is new and you do agree with it, please share this article with the hashtag #BlueTestsMatter, or whatever hashtag you can come up with that’s better than that.
+I’d love to see a day when cops have to pass polygraphs asking important questions to weed out racists.
+Those left on the force would enjoy a newfound respect from everyone in their community.
 The bad get punished and the good get rewarded.